-You can imagine how over-excited I was to try these Bakery-Style Snickerdoodle muffins.
+You can imagine how over-excited I was to try these Bakery-Style Snickerdoodle Muffins.
 When I took my first bite, all I could say was “WOW.”
 These were literally the best cinnamon muffins I had ever tasted!
 The only way to really know how good they are is to taste them yourself, but if there was one word to describe these muffins it would be: truly amazing.
 I guess that’s two words, but these muffins deserve two words.

 For this recipe, we made homemade cinnamon chips.
 Do you remember when we made these for our cinnamon chip scones?
 These cinnamon chips are made of cinnamon, sugar, shortening, and vanilla, and they are like bombs of cinnamon in your muffin!
 Definitely useful for anything cinnamon flavored you want to bake.
+(Like Snickerdoodles.)

 We wanted to make these muffins jumbo size like bakery-style muffins, which makes 6 muffins.
 If you don’t want to ruin your diet quite as much by eating a big one, you can also put them into a normal cupcake pan and it would make 12.
 All you’d have to do then is reduce the oven temperature and the baking time a little bit.
-Either way, these muffins won’t last very long because of their irresistable flavor and texture!
+Either way, these muffins won’t last very long because of their irresistible flavor and texture!